b06b01073/closing-price-prediction/readme.md

 The data is collected from yahoo finance by yfinance.

 ## Model
-An simple network architecture is listed below:
+A simple network architecture is listed below:
 ```
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #